Fishwrap Image Contract

 1. The Artifact

-Every fishwrap release publishes one signed OCI container image to GitHub Container Registry:
+Every fishwrap release publishes one OCI container image to GitHub Container Registry, with SLSA build provenance and a CycloneDX SBOM attached as Sigstore attestations.

 ghcr.io/maxspevack/fishwrap:<tag>